 When Yenni Desroches and her partner adopted a puppy a few years ago, they looked into getting pet insurance.
-They couldn’t believe that most companies didn’t cover preventative care.
+They couldn’t believe that most insurers didn’t cover preventative care.

 “We expected to find more options regarding regular vet care, even if it was just to help spread the basic cost of care out over the year,” says Desroches, who owns a dog walking and pet sitting business in Worcester, Massachusetts.

-While you care for your dog or cat and want it to be as healthy and happy as possible, you might want to hit “pause” before hopping on a pet insurance plan.
-After all, pet insurance policies work a bit differently than health care plans for humans, so you’ll want to know the ins and outs to gauge whether it’s worth the expense.
+While you care for your pet and want it to be as healthy as possible, you might want to hit “pause” before hopping on a pet insurance plan.
+These policies work differently than health care plans for humans.
+So you’ll want to know the ins and outs to see whether it’s worth the expense.